CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

   - Client: Potential error if GPS fix is ready when pressing Save
   - Client: GPS marker on field map obscures location

-New features:
+New features

   - Desktop: GPS Simulation
   - Client: Goto feature

 ### 3.199: 11/21/2009

-Bug fixes:
+Bug fixes

   - Desktop: Fix minor problems with Features sample app

-New features:
+New features

   - Client: Reset of state on sync

 ### 3.198: 11/19/2009

-Bug fixes:
+Bug fixes

   - Client: Camera control resolution settings conflict

 ### 3.197: 11/19/2009

-Bug fixes:
+Bug fixes

   - Desktop: Fix a couple of crashes

-New features:
+New features

   - Desktop: Convert Measure line into line layer
   - Client: Allow Save targets to be outside the existing path

 ### 3.196: 11/10/2009

-Bug fixes:
+Bug fixes

   - Desktop: FTP fix from === 3.183 was lost during system migration

 ### 3.195: 11/05/2009

-Bug fixes:
+Bug fixes

   - Desktop: Check boxes occassionally disappear
   - Desktop: Increase the size of the Map Properties dialog
   - Desktop: Command line use crashes on data export
   - Desktop: Manifest for Windows 7

-New features:
+New features

   - Desktop: Grid paths option to use active query

 ### 3.193: 11/02/2009

-Bug fixes:
+Bug fixes

   - Desktop: Efficiency graph: Average start/stop time are not properly calculated in some cases

-New features:
+New features

   - Client: Manual GPS entry

 ### 3.192: 11/01/2009

-Bug fixes:
+Bug fixes

   - Client: Exporting to a database sometimes has an arbitrary default date range.
   - Desktop: Efficiency graph: Distance travelled may change depending on the query

-New features:
+New features

   - Desktop: Bracket with sightings to limit path drawing
   - Desktop: Filter option for query columns